 Of course, if you want to disable the function, you just drop the above lines from the htaccess file.
-If there are other files which you would like to compress, you'll need to add these files types too in a similar method to the above.
+If there are other files that you would like to compress, you'll need to add these files types too in a similar method to the above.

 NGINX and IIS:

-In IIS, i.e. the web server which runs on Windows Machines, it's best to do it via the IIS interface using this guide from Microsoft.
+In IIS, i.e. the webserver which runs on Windows Machines, it's best to do it via the IIS interface using this guide from Microsoft.

-2. Enabling compression via a WordPress GZip plugin
+2. Enabling Compression via a WordPress GZip Plugin